 #

-Let's verify that the previous steps worked by submitting a new record using the UI for API testing.
+Let's verify that the previous steps worked by submitting a new record using the GraphQL API testing.

 mutation {